Moving to a Cloud Archive

 - Full audit with date/time stamps, accessed by whom?

 - Data retention policy to ensure how long it is retained before deletion?

 Most of the information that resides in a cloud archive will come from legacy storage systems such as EMC Centera, File Server, SAN/NAS storage and tape backups etc. The data that is held in the cloud archive is normally unstructured data and this typically accounts for 70% of all the data kept by the business.

 It is estimated that 80% of files on a storage system haven’t been accessed for 30 days!

-How businesses identify unstructured data is of vital importance to find whether it has an intrinsic value or the next lawsuit waiting to happen.
+How businesses identify unstructured data is of vital importance to find whether it has an intrinsic value or could be the next lawsuit waiting to happen.